nickgamb/oaa_auth0/README.md

 # Auth0 Integration for Veza Open Authorization API

-This integration maps Auth0 identity and access management data to Veza's Open Authorization API (OAA).
-It provides a comprehensive view of Auth0 users, roles, permissions, and applications within the Veza platform.
+This integration maps Auth0 identity and access management data to Veza's Open Authorization API (OAA), enabling comprehensive visualization and analysis of Auth0-based applications and APIs.

 ## Key Features